openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 active to available state, such as setting the provision state to deleted.
 Bifrost disables this by default in order to allow initial users to not be impacted by node cleaning operations upfront when they are testing and evaluating bifrost.
-In the event of a production deployment, cleaning should be enabled.
+Only metadata cleaning is enabled by default, but any production environment should have full cleaning enabled.

+cleaning: true
-cleaning: false
+cleaning_disk_erase: false

 The ironic python client and openstacksdk libraries can be installed directly from Git.
 The default is to utilize pip to install the current versions in pypi,